notbd/Ikalendar2/docs/index.md

     details: Plenty of customization options let you tweak the look and layout of the app to best suit your playstyle.
   - icon: <span class="i-hugeicons:translate"/>
     title: Multi-Language Support
-    details: App localization is available for English and Japanese.
+    details: ikalendar2 is fully localized for English and Japanese.

 dependencies:
-  message: ikalendar2 is free and open source, made possible by these following projects.
+  message: ikalendar2 is free and open-sourced, made possible by these following projects.
   content:
     - tier: Data Sources
       size: big